tommydebisi/Uptick-Talent-Fellowship/ts2-chat-api/README.md

 After starting the server, you can use a WebSocket client to connect to `ws://localhost:3000` for chat functionalities.

 **API Endpoints**
-POST /api/register: Register a new user
+**POST /api/register**(http endpoint): Register a new user The endpoint takes a body of `username` with your preferred user name.
+**Note: A user must be registered before they can join a chat room or have a personal chat with another user.**

 ## WebSocket Events
 **Join a Room or Personal Chat**